 There are three main components to making this Green Pizza.
 Blending the sauce, making the crust, then topping the pizza and baking.

-2 – We’re going to start by making the sauce.
-I like to make the sauce first because then I don’t have to wash the food processor before making the crust and it adds some extra flavor to the crust.
+2 - We’re going to start by making the sauce.
+I like to make the sauce first because then I don’t have to wash the

 Add all the sauce ingredients to your food processor and blend away, scraping down the sides until it’s blended smooth.
 Use the leaves and stems of the parsley and cilantro.
 Taste and season with additional salt and pepper as needed.
 Transfer to a small bowl and set aside.